Resilient Local Businesses: How Small Enterprises Can Thrive Through Economic Shifts

 Introduction

 When the economy tilts — whether through inflation, recessions, or shifting consumer habits — small business owners often feel it first.
-But local businesses also have one key advantage: adaptability.
+However, local businesses have a significant advantage: adaptability.
 Community trust, direct relationships, and local insight give small enterprises a fighting chance when national chains stumble.

 Key Takeaways